PaulChbat/RAGBot/README.md

 AI Chatbot that uses RAG.
 You can upload any pdf, word or excel file for the chatbot to use as context, it will respond to your questions according to the uploaded files.

-10/05/2024:
+Last Updated: 10/7/2024
-  All RAG functionality available.
+-Fully working RAG Chatbot
-  Need to implement a working cost page.
+-Text to speech implemented
-  Need to implement Groq API.
+-Cost page implemented (Note: no cost for Groq)